Sonu Sood celebrates his 19th birthday in Bollywood; recalls `` how time flies '' | ExBulletin

 Check it out:

-Speaking of Shaheed-E-Azam, the film was based on the life of Shaheed Bhagat Singh where Sonu was seen trying out the lead role of Bhagat Singh.
+Speaking of Shaheed-E-Azam, the movie was based on Shaheed’s life Bhagat singh where Sonu was seen trying out the lead role of Bhagat Singh.

 Meanwhile, Sonu Sood continues to make headlines with his philanthropic work to help the needy since last year.
-Recently, he was seen reacting to a report which mentioned a sheep shop bearing his name in Karimnagar, Telangana.
+Recently, he was seen reacting to a report that mentioned a mutton shop bearing his name in Karimnagar, Telangana.

 Vegetarian by choice, the actor responded to the news on Twitter with a hint of humor and wrote, I’m a vegetarian ..
 N sheep shop in my name?
 Can I help her open something vegetarian.